TechDocsStudio/biel-docs/docs/installation/starlight.md

 ---
 sidebar_label: Starlight
-description: Add an AI chatbot to your Starlight documentation site with this step-by-step guide.
+description: Add an AI chatbot or AI search widget to your Starlight documentation site with this step-by-step guide.
 ---

 # Ask AI chatbot widget for Starlight

-Add an AI chatbot to your Starlight documentation using Biel.ai's web components.
-The integration works with any Starlight theme and requires only adding a few lines to your components.
+Add an [AI chatbot](https://biel.ai) or [AI search widget](https://biel.ai/ai-search-for-docs) to your Starlight documentation using Biel.ai's web components.

-This guide shows you how to add the chat widget to your Starlight site in minutes using component overrides.

 ## Prerequisites

-Before starting, ensure you have:
 - A **Biel.ai account**.
 If you don't have one, [sign up for free](https://app.biel.ai/accounts/signup/).
 - **A project created in your Biel.ai dashboard**.
 Follow the [Quickstart guide](../quickstart.md) to create one.
 - **A Starlight site** ready to install Biel.ai.

-## Installation

-The Biel.AI chat widget enables a conversational chat powered by AI in your site.
+## Add the chatbot widget

 ![Chatbot widget for docs](./images/biel-widget-docs.png)